General

 Will OTP Information be visible in SafeScript NSW?

-This is particularly the case with OTP provided in public and private clinics in NSW.
-This means that the methadone or buprenorphine medicine prescribed and supplied by them to a patient as part of the OTP may not be included in the patient’s SafeScript NSW patient history.
+Where connected software is not used, which is particularly the case with OTP provided in public and private clinics in NSW, this information will not be visible in SafeScript NSW.
+This means that the methadone or buprenorphine medicine prescribed and supplied by them to a patient as part of the OTP may not be included in the patient’s SafeScript NSW patient history (i.e. transactional record).

 Will a registered pharmacy be able to see dispensing and prescribing from clinics and pharmacies that are not registered with SafeScript NSW?